The 7 Most Common Church Staffing Mistakes

 2. Unrealistic Expectations

-When looking for a new church staff member, obviously every organization wants to get the very best person to fill that critical position.
+When looking to fill a new church staff position, obviously every organization wants to get the very best person to fill that critical position.
 However, often we see clients creating a list of unreasonable expectations for the position or the person.
 These expectations could take the form of overall personality, location, compensation, or long and short term goals for the role.

 It's not realistic to assume that one person can take on the job of two or three people, or that they will make bring in hundreds of new people in the first few months, or that they will move their family to a new location without appropriate compensation.
 Be careful when planning for a new hire that you have set appropriate and realistic expectations.